drive/aurelia-autocomplete/README.md

 this.clientAutoCompleteController = new AutoCompleteController((searchText) => this.clientApi.search(searchText));
 ```

 The default controller implementation provided expects a single constructor argument which is a search function `suggestion[] search(string searchText)`.
-The result of the search function should be an array of suggestions based on the search text, with the single assumption that there is a `toString()` function on the suggestion objects.
+The result of the search function should be an array of suggestions based on the search text.
+A second optional constructor argument allows provision of a callback of the form `string formatSuggestion(suggestion)` if no value is provided, `toString()` is used on the suggestion objects.

 ### Advanced Usage

 #### AutoCompleteController

-To customize the controller replace/override any of the following functions
+Provide a format suggestion callback

 `string formatSuggestion(suggestion)`